Roth IRA contributions

 You are always eligible to make a traditional IRA contribution as long as you have enough earned income.
 However, if you receive contributions or benefits under a retirement plan offered by your employer, or you are married to someone who does, your eligibility to deduct contributions to your traditional IRA is determined by your MAGI and your tax filing status.

-If you make a contribution in excess of the amount that you can deduct, you do not have to remove the amount, but you will have to track the after-tax basis you have in the IRA on Form 8606 (Guideline is not able to track this for you).
+If you make a contribution in excess of the amount that you can deduct, you do not have to remove the amount, but you will have to track the after-tax basis you have in the IRA on Form 8606 (we are not able to track this for you).

 The following are the MAGI limits that apply to each tax filing status:

-*If you are married filing separately but did not live with your spouse at any time during the year, your limit is determined under the “Single” status.
+*If you are married filing separately and did not live with your spouse at any time during the year, your limit is determined under the “Single” status.

 This article is for informational purposes only and is not intended to be construed as tax advice.
 You should consult a professional tax advisor to determine a strategy that fits your needs.